 Apart from these techniques mentioned above, you can also leverage social proof, testimonials, case studies, etc.

 The core concept, however, remains the same.
-You are trying to influence emotions of real people who are making decisions on behalf of a business entity.
+You are trying to influence the emotions of real people who are making decisions on behalf of a business entity.

 The next time you are creating an online marketing campaign for B2B buyers, make sure to consider these techniques.